tbishaw-stat6250/course-questions-wiki/week-08/README.md

 - Question (lceballos-stat6250): Can we use this if the dataset has special characters?
 - *Question* (sbagdi-stat6250): What does the ‘kd’ option in compress function do?
 - *Answer* (sbagdi-stat6250): The ‘kd’ option keeps just the digits and remove all the characters from the values of variables.
+- *Question*(kamirneni-stat6250): What are the implications of removing all characters from values of a variable?